LP2X0X/PROGRAMMING/C++/4 - Operators/Notes/The order of evaluation of operands and function arguments is mostly unspecified.md

 ```

 - If `a` is `1`, `b` is `2`, `c` is `3`, and `d` is `4`, this expression will always compute the value `14`.
-- However, the precedence and associativity rules only tell us how operators and operands are grouped and the order in which value computation will occur.
+- However, the precedence and associativity rules only tell us **how operators and operands are grouped and the order in which value computation will occur**.
 They do not tell us the order in which the operands or subexpressions are evaluated.
 The compiler is free to evaluate operands `a`, `b`, `c`, or `d` in any order.
 The compiler is also free to calculate `a * b` or `c * d` first.
 - For most expressions, this is irrelevant.
 In our sample expression above, it doesn’t matter whether in which order variables `a`, `b`, `c`, or `d` are evaluated for their values: the value calculated will always be `14`.
 There is no ambiguity here.
 - But it is possible to write expressions where the order of evaluation does matter.
 Consider this program, which contains a mistake often made by new C++ programmers:
 ```cpp